ibmtjbot/tjbot/recipes/speech_to_text/README.md

 ##Hardware

 Check out [this instructable] (http://www.instructables.com/id/Use-Your-Voice-to-Control-a-Light-With-Watson/) for wiring diagrams and instructions to prepare your system.
-You will need a Raspberry Pi 3, a microphone, a [NeoPixel RGB LED] (https://www.adafruit.com/products/1734), 3 Female/female jumper wires, and [the TJBot cardboard](http://ibm.biz/mytjbot).
+You will need a Raspberry Pi 3, a microphone, a [8mm NeoPixel RGB LED] (https://www.adafruit.com/products/1734), 3 Female/female jumper wires, and [the TJBot cardboard](http://ibm.biz/mytjbot).

 ##Build
 > We recommend starting with [our step by step instructions](http://www.instructables.com/id/Use-Your-Voice-to-Control-a-Light-With-Watson/) to build this recipe.